Andreas Wimmer: Career

 Prior to his current position at Columbia University, Wimmer held numerous academic roles, including Director of the Fung Global Fellows Program at Princeton University (2014–2015) and Hughes-Rogers Professor of Sociology at Princeton University (2012–2015).
 He was a professor at the University of California, Los Angeles (UCLA) from 2003 to 2014 and has previously taught at the University of Bonn, where he was one of the founding directors of the Center for Development Research; the University of Neuchâtel, where he was founding director of the Swiss Forum for Migration Studies; and the University of Zurich.
 While directing the Swiss Forum for Migration Studies, Wimmer was involved in national policy making and instrumental in revising the country’s system of immigration.

 Wimmer has held visiting positions at the École des Hautes Études en Sciences Sociales in Paris, the Institute for Advanced Study in Humanities and Social Sciences at Zhejiang University, the Wissenschaftskolleg in Berlin, the European University Institute in Florence, Kyoto University, St. Anthony’s College at the University of Oxford, and the United States Institute of Peace, among others.
 Early in his career, he won a Heisenberg Fellowship from the German Science Foundation.
 He has been awarded two honorary PhDs, one from McGill University and one from the University of Copenhagen.

 Wimmer has contributed to general readership publications, such as Foreign Affairs, The Yale Review, or Aeon.
-His work has been published in 14 languages, including Chinese, Turkish (forthcoming), Persian, Arabic (forthcoming), German, Hungarian, Italian, Spanish, Russian, Slovakian, Romanian, Danish, Kazakh, and Greek.
+His work has been published in 14 languages, including Chinese, Turkish (forthcoming), Persian, Arabic (forthcoming), German, Hungarian, Italian, Spanish, Russian, Slovak, Romanian, Danish, Kazakh, and Greek.
 He edits a book series on Global and Comparative Sociology for Princeton University Press and served on the editorial boards of several top journals in sociology and political science.
 He is a member of the Council on Foreign Relations and a fellow of the Boundaries, Membership, and Belonging group of the Canadian Institute for Advanced Research.